olestxcode/flyconf/README.md

 }
 ```

-Then you will be able to call `MyReloadableConfig#reload` method which automatically reload all settings from source (file).
+Then you will be able to call `MyReloadableConfig#reload` method which automatically reloads all settings from its source (file).